 Fertility preservation is the process of saving or protecting eggs, sperm or embryos so that a person can use them to have biological children in the future.
-Standard fertility preservation services are covered when a medical treatment will directly or indirectly lead to infertility.
-Examples of such medical treatments include surgery, radiation, chemotherapy or other medical treatment affecting reproductive organs or processes.
+Standard fertility preservation services are covered when a medical treatment may directly or indirectly cause iatrogenic infertility. "latrogenic infertility" means an impairment of Your fertility by surgery, radiation, chemotherapy or other medical treatment affecting reproductive organs or processes.
 Fertility preservation services are not subject to the Lifetime Maximum of \$50,000 per covered individual.
 Note: Costs and services to a donor providing eggs or sperm to create embryos are not covered.
 This includes any charges for services provided to a donor and any donor compensation.
-See Infertility: Exclusions and limitations, page 80, for more information.
+See Infertility: Exclusions and limitations below for more information.